All Episodes

 But that's the bottom line.

-We got two sound bites this morning on Capitol Hill is a uh leadership press conference.
+We got two soundbites this morning on Capitol Hill.

-At a QA, reporters said to the speaker, are you concerned that if you do bring up a clean bill to fund a Homeland Security Department like McConnell says he's done in the Senate, that it'll be the end of your speakership?
+At a Q ⁇ A, reporters said to the Speaker, are you concerned that if you do bring up a clean bill to fund the Homeland Security Department, like McConnell says he's done in the Senate, that it'll be the end of your speakership?

 I'm waiting for the Senate to act.

-Uh the House has done its job to fund the Department of Homeland Security and to stop the president's uh overreach on immigration.
+The House has done its job to fund the Department of Homeland Security and to stop the president's overreach on immigration.

-And uh, we're waiting for the Senate to do their job.
+And we're waiting for the Senate to do their job.

 They keep asking him the same question, and he keeps repeating the same answer.

-Are you concerned about a rebellion if you give them a clean bill?
+Are you concerned about a rebellion if you give him a clean bill?

-If you give Harry Reed what he wants, and if you duplicate what McConnell's done, are you worried there's going to be a revolt among your wacko freaky conservatives in the House to throw you overboard?
+If you give Harry Reid what he wants, and if you duplicate what McConnell's done, are you worried there's going to be a revolt among your wacko-freaky conservatives in the House to throw you overboard?

 I'm waiting for the Senate to pass a bill.